tangcy98/PIMLC-Simulator/README.md

 # PIMLC-Simulator

 This is the simulator to verify the functionality of PIMLC.
+We can compare the output of the simulator and verilator to test the functionality of our PIMLC.

 ## Usage